karlhorky/blog/_posts/from-papercuts-to-standards.md

 3. Simplify documentation and make it easier to understand for a wide audience
    - avoid jargon
-   - prioritize clarity over purity / brevity — short
+   - prioritize clarity over purity / brevity - short
      explanations are often not enough for a wide audience
-   - don't avoid repetition — it can helps with navigation and comprehension
+   - don't avoid repetition - it can help with navigation and comprehension
    - embed runnable examples and playgrounds in the docs
 4. Provide a bug reproduction template